 Allow me to begin by saying those who hold to an atheistic worldview are precious in the sight of God.
 I have friends who are atheists.
 And I love them deeply.
-This is, in no way, an attack on those who hold to atheism.
+This is, in no way, a personal attack on those who hold to atheism.
 You won’t find any snide remarks or insults in this post.
-Rather, it is simply my story of why atheism didn’t work for me. nw
+It is simply my story of why atheism didn’t work for me. nw

 For some, atheism works.
 For me, it didn’t.

 Believing that God exists, that He is good, and that He is trustworthy was as much an intellectual decision for me as it was a matter of faith.
+Faith and reason, at first glance, appear to be at odds with one another.
 While still an ardent atheist, C.S.
 Lewis wrote, “I was at this time living, like so many Atheists, in a world of contradictions.”

-When, in 2013, my 19 year old boy, Jordan, took his life, my entire life became one single contradiction.
-As a result, with all my mind, I tried to resolve that contradiction with a worldview that included a world where there was no God.
-For, on that day I found my son’s body (and the days immediately following), believing in a God who would allow this level of pain made no logical sense.
+When, in 2013, my 19 year old son, Jordan, took his own life, my entire life became one single contradiction.
+As a result, with all my heart, mind & soul, I tried to resolve that contradiction with a worldview that included a world void of God.
+For, on the day I found my son’s body (and the days immediately following), believing in a God who would allow this tortuous nightmare made no logical sense.
 Discovering that God certainly did not exist would have made it far easier for me to deal with my son’s suicide.

 When I finally returned to the Bible, I found, for me, a “better explanation.”
 Alister McGrath holds a Ph.D. in Molecular Biophysics.
 A former atheist, he explains, “I became a Christian at the age of 18 while studying chemistry at Oxford University.
 My conversion related to my perception that Christianity offered a more comprehensive, coherent and compelling account of reality than the atheism I had embraced in my earlier teenage years.”
 Former atheist, C.S.
 Lewis, said, “I believe in Christianity as I believe that the sun has risen: not only because I see it, but because by it I see everything else.”